My service stands out for two reasons:

 When sitting down the first time with a new student, I first like to get an idea of where the student stands in the subject area.
 I ask guiding questions about coursework, curriculum, and rigor, and I determine what type of learning style the student prefers.
 After getting an idea of my students' preferences and needs, I will do some sample tutoring and practice to verify my style fits the student.
 I'm always flexible to the student, and my priority is assuring that tutoring will benefit them.

-All my courses in high school have been honors or college-equivalent classes.
-I have taken the advanced placement (AP) Human Geography, Statistics, European History, Chemistry, Physics, World History, United States History, Microeconomics, English Language, and French Language classes, passing all with a 4 or higher.
+Though having an extensive background in college-level coursework, I am familiar with AP and IB level coursework from my high school education which makes me a valuable asset for tutoring those classes.
+All my courses in high school were honors or college-equivalent classes.
+I took the advanced placement (AP) Human Geography, Statistics, European History, Chemistry, Physics, World History, United States History, Microeconomics, English Language, and French Language classes, passing all with a 4 or higher.

 I am considered biliterate in French and English; English is my first language, and I have taken the Dîplome d'études en langue française (DELF) administered by the French government to certify my proficiency.
 Though not fluent, I have taken up to level 7 in French, equivalent to undergraduate requirements for French study.